Please take 2 minutes to watch our new video:

 BacTech Environmental Corporation, created in December 2010 as part of the BacTech Mining Corporation Plan of Arrangement, will apply the patented BACOX bioleaching technology to the processing of toxic, arsenic-laden mine tailings.
 An added benefit of bioleaching, in addition to stabilizing arsenic and capturing heavy metals, is that it oxidizes sulphides in mine tailings, thereby eliminating a major source of acid mine drainage.
 The technology also recovers precious and base metals from tailings for sale to market.
 Bioleaching is an environmental clean up solution that also creates a profit.

 BacTech Environmental Corporation (BEC) is a publicly-listed Canadian company with its shares quoted on the Canadian Securities Exchange (CSE), symbol BAC.
 It was created in December 2010 by virtue of a Plan of Arrangement from its former parent company, BacTech Mining Corporation (BMC).

 BMC was founded in 1988, with its origin in Western Australia, incorporated in Ontario, Canada in mid 1997, and went public in September of the same year.
-BacTech Mining Corporation recently changed its name to REBgold Corporation under the above-noted Plan of Arrangement, and will continue to use bioleaching technology to identify mining assets where its technology can be employed.
+In 2010 BacTech Mining Corporation changed its name to REBgold Corporation under the above-noted Plan of Arrangement, and will continue to use bioleaching technology to identify mining assets where its' technology can be employed.

 REBgold owns proprietary bacterial oxidation technology that liberates precious and base metals from difficult-to-treat sulphide ores and concentrates.
 Bacterial oxidation is a safe and environmentally-friendly process.
 It has the advantage of improving metal recovery at significantly lower capital and operating costs when compared to traditional treatment methods of smelting, roasting and pressure oxidation.
 REBgold is the only company in the world that has commercially-proven bioleaching technology for gold and for base metal separation.